random-mud-pie/integrated-chatscript/README.md

 ```

 ## License
 All of the code which demonstrates a proof-of-concept of a bot leveraging ChatScript is licensed under the MIT License.
-Additional libraries as as follows:
+Additional libraries may differ.

-    - [cmake-cooking](https://github.com/hakuch/CMakeCooking) is a thin layer over CMake for creating flexible and reproducible development environments for CMake projects with external dependencies.
-Licensed under Apache License 2.0..